-Fast-forward almost 75 years and 74.6 million American women now hold civilian jobs, making up nearly half of the U.S. workforce.
+Fast-forward almost 75 years and 74.6 million American women now hold civilian jobs in our modern day work environment, making up nearly half of the U.S. workforce.

 The period of Rosie the Riveter and the influx of women into traditionally male-held sectors of the workforce helped expand many people’s perception of what women could and should do.
 Today, women no longer have to choose between career and the responsibilities of being a wife and mother.
-They can- and do- have it all.
+Today's generation, these modern day Rosie the Riveters, can- and do- have it all.

 The WWII era paved the way for women to take ownership of their lives and careers, be more outspoken without fear of retaliation, and achieve success in many fields that were once dominated by men.
 To this day, the rallying cry of “We Can Do It!” continues to inspire generation after generation of proud, strong women.